You want to learn how to be a better lover, and we have compiled the best tips for you from over 21 books and 36 articles online about the subject.

 Do you know your body well, and what gives you the most pleasurable experience during sex?

-You want to think of what you want and why you want it, and then explore it first on your own.
+You want to think of what you want and why you want it and then explore it on your own.
 Just like you use sensual touch with your partner, use this language of love with yourself.

 Touch your body to find your erotic zones, and don’t be afraid to go deeper (literally)!

 Yoni massage is one of the greatest methods of unlocking your own body’s pleasure.
 Yoni massage is one of the tantric practices that can help you explore and develop your relationship with your body.

 Before you get intimate with yourself, you can’t get fully intimate with your partner.
 So feel free to explore your sensuality to become entirely open to exploring it even deeper with your partner.

 Improving Sex Life as You Grow Older

 According to Dr. Amy Killen, one of the biggest myths about sex in modern society is that sex gets worse as we grow older.